 The grass plants that make up your lawn need water to live.
 Without it, they can’t photosynthesise (create energy), or move nutrients around their leaves.

 The grass plant obtains most of its water from the soil.
-If the soil is left to dry out for several days, the grass plants growth will start to slow down.
-If left without water any longer, the grass plants will go dormant, and will eventually dry out.
+If the soil is left to dry out for several days, the grass plant’s growth will start to slow down.
+If left without water any longer, the grass plants will go dormant and eventually dry out.
 In most cases, the grass plants will start to grow again once they have access to water.
-However, allowing the grass plants in your lawn to dry out will reduce the quality of your lawn when they do start to grow again.
+However, allowing the grass to dry out will reduce the quality of your lawn when the plants do start to grow again.

-Alongside lawn mowing, watering is one of the key factors that will determine the overall quality of your lawn, and the benfit your lawn will get from our treatments and services.
+Alongside lawn mowing, watering is one of the key factors that will determine the overall quality of your lawn and the benefit your lawn will get from our treatments and services.

 How do I know if my lawn needs watering?